Volunteer Appreciation Week: Celebrating the People Behind the Mission

 Every April, organizations across the country pause to recognize the people who give their time and energy to help others.
 Volunteer Appreciation Week, also known as National Volunteer Week, is a chance to acknowledge the vital role volunteers play in strengthening communities, protecting natural resources, and supporting causes that matter.

 At Wonders of Wildlife, this week offers an opportunity to celebrate the individuals who help bring our mission to life every day.
-Their impact reaches far beyond the museum’s walls and reminds us why service remains essential to conservation and education.
+Their impact reaches far beyond the museum’s walls and far beyond the number of hours they serve, reflecting the skills, experience, and passion they bring to conservation and education.

 The Origins of Volunteer Appreciation Week